VakteyeVakteye

 Where is Vakteye scanner data stored?

-Does Vakteye send data to the US?
+Does Vakteye send data outside the EU?

 Can I run Vakteye on a staging environment?